 But I just kept going, ignoring all the warning signs that something wasn't quite right

 ...until I couldn’t anymore.
-All that stress caught up with me, I actually got very very sick and my body forced me to really look at what was going on inside.
+All that stress caught up with me.
+I got very very sick and my body forced me to really look at what was going on inside.
 It was a blessing in disguise actually, because it gave me the opportunity to step back and see what was really going on inside me.
 And with that awareness, I could find my way to a life that honors and gives me the freedom to be who I am, including work that is in alignment with what lights me up!

 I was able to see my blinds spots, question and examine my fears, and get in touch with that inner voice I had been ignoring for so long.
 And you know what that felt like?

 But, once I could see more clearly I had to learn an entirely new way of navigating the world and making choices, for the first time doing things because I wanted to, not because I should!